 I was both relieved to hear this, but also worried.
 I could not live with this as it was causing huge anxiety issues.
 I was afraid to drive, leave the house, or do anything strenuous.
 Over the course of the next 6 months, it happened about 6 more times, one of them requiring another ER visit, another $150, and an IV of adeonsine because it wouldn’t stop after 4 hours.
 I was able to shut it down once using the blow-into-a-fist trick.

 The cardiologist then recommended I go for a cryo-ablation, which is more safe than a Radio-Frequency Ablation, for the fact with cryo-ablation they can slightly freeze the pathway to make sure it’s the right one, stop the electrical signaling, then deep freeze it if all looks good.
 This permanently ablates, or kills, the secondary pathway.
 If it’s not the right area, they can let it thaw and it’s back to normal.
 You don’t want them to make a mistake when burning pathways in the heart.
 Doing so can result in a permanent pacemaker.
 There are no do-overs with RF ablation, because it burns, kills the cells, and thus scars the pathway on the first try.

 The procedure took 2.5 hours and was minimally invasive.
 One electrical lead up through a vein in the leg, and the other through a vein in the arm.
 No sedation, not cutting, no sutures.
 During the procedure, they deliberately make your heart skip beats and try to induce SVT.
 This allows them to map out the electrical paths.
+Man, that was awful.
 Felt like my heart was fluttering in my chest.
-Once they map out and isolate the alternate path, they ablate it.
+But once they map out and isolate the alternate path, they ablate it.

 I ended up having to stay overnight because they didn’t finish until after 7:00 pm (some policy at the hospital).
-The electrophysiologist stopped by twice, both times assuring me it was cured.
+The electrophysiologist stopped by twice, both times assuring me I was cured.
 The next morning I went home, feeling 100% normal.
 On my way out, he again reassured me that it was a complete success and that I would have no recurrences.
 The surgery took place on May 5th, 2009.

-I’m 41 now and I started having SVT when I was around 32 years old.
+I started having SVT when I was around 32 years old.
+I’m now 44.
 I would say the cryo-ablation was a huge success and I am super glad I did it.
 My anxiety is still there, but occurs nowhere near as often or as strong as it was before I knew what was going on with my heart.
 I finally had a solution to my #1 stressor that did in fact turn out to be “something”, and when my heart does start racing, I do get nervous that it’s SVT again.
 As I write this, I have some sort of sinus infection, a fever and I’m on amoxicylian, which is causing my heart to stay racing at 100 to 120 bpm.

 I don’t want to discourage any anxiety sufferers who regularly get racing heart beats.
 It does not mean you have SVT.
 If the racing comes and goes over a period of second or minutes, it’s probably not SVT.
 My SVT started literally in one heart beat; normal pulse 70 bpm, PVC, then 168 bpm and constant.
 No variation at all.
 If you do have the same issue I was having, see if you can get a 24-hour or 30-day holter heart monitor.
 It records all the electrical signals of the heart so the doctors have a continuous record of activity.